Hank Williams: WSM's Mother's Best Flour

 In 1951, Williams hosted a 15-minute show for Mother's Best Flour on WSM radio.
 Due to Williams's tour schedules, some of the shows were previously recorded to be played in his absence.
 During the mid-1960s, WSM staff photographer Les Leverett rescued acetates that were thrown away by the station.
 At a later point, the recordings were duplicated.
 In the 1980s, he shared the acetates with Williams's former band member Jerry Rivers.
 A decade later, Leverett made a deal with former Drifting Cowboy Hillous Brutum, who did not appear on the recordings, for a commercial release of the copies.

 The Legacy Entertainment Group, based in Brentwood, Tennessee, was sued by PolyGram and the heirs of Williams to block the release in 1997.
 While the original acetates of the shows made their way to the possession of Jett Williams, the lawyer of Legacy Entertainment Group claimed that they belonged to the label and he made an attempt to prevent the heirs of Williams to work on their own release of the recordings.
 Leverett then told The Tennessean that the original acetates did not belong to Butrum, and that the two of them made a deal to share the profits of the planned Legacy Entertainment Group release.
 The Universal Music Group, the parent company of Polygram, then claimed ownership of the shows.

 In January 2006, the Tennessee Court of Appeals upheld a lower court ruling stating that Williams's heirs—son, Hank Williams Jr, and daughter, Jett Williams—have the sole rights to sell his recordings.
 In 2008, Time-Life released Unreleased Recordings, a selection of numbers pertaining to the Mother's Best Flour shows.
-In 2010, the company released a 15-CD box-set containing all of the recordings remastered by sound engineer Joe Palmaccio entitled The Complete Mothers' Best Recordings...
+In 2010, the company released a 15-CD box-set containing all of the recordings remastered by sound engineer Joe Palmaccio titled The Complete Mothers' Best Recordings...
 Plus!.